• Skip to main content

 We had every intention of driving up to the top of the hill to see the Cruz del Tercer Milenio, but traffic in Coquimbo was hideous.
 Driving through the streets of Coquimbo on our way to the hill, we made a quick decision.

-Tour La Serena and Coquimbo
+Tour Coquimbo La Serena

-La Serena and Coquimbo private city tour including lunch and archeological museum: This seven-hour tour is perfect for anyone without a car, with limited time, or for those who just prefer to have a guide.
+La Serena and Coquimbo private city tour, including lunch and archeological museum: This seven-hour tour is perfect for anyone without a car, with limited time, or for those who just prefer to have a guide.
 Starting from Coquimbo, it picks up from hotels or the cruise port.
 The tour hits all the key sites in both La Serena and Coquimbo.
 It also includes lunch. ⇒ Reserve your private city tour here.

 Things to do in Elqui Valley (Valle del Elqui)